cybergu0ck/leetcode/solved/0300-longest-increasing-subsequence.md

 - Some good follow ups are:

-  1. Are we supposed to consider strictly increasing subsequence? or
+  1. Are we supposed to consider strictly increasing subsequence or a non-decreasing subsequence?

 - Checkout the notes section first!